zdodson21/py-weather/README.md

 python jinja.py
 ```

 **Optional: The following command is not required to use this project.
-CSS will be updated before `git push`, so you do not have to build it yourself.
-The following is provided in case I forgot to provide updated CSS or you wish to compile the CSS file yourself.**
+CSS will be updated before `git push`,
+so you do not have to build it yourself.
+The following is provided in case I forget to provide updated CSS
+or you wish to compile the CSS file yourself.**

 ```bash
 # Install Sass (Node.Js Required)